D-Pyro/PS4-Payload-Injector-Tool/README.md

 ---

-### Compilar:
+### Compile:

-*Necesitas tener visual studio 2015 o superior para poder compilar, mejorar o modificar este repositorio
+*You need to have visual studio 2015 or higher to be able to compile, improve or modify this repository